sudar/Arduino-Makefile/README.md

 ## Test Suite

-This project includes a suite of example Makefiles and small Arduino and chipKIT programs to assist the developers.
-Run `script/bootstrap.sh` to attempt to automatically install the dependencies (Arduino IDE, MPIDE, etc.).
-Run `script/runtests.sh` to attempt to compile all of the examples.
+This project includes a suite of example Makefiles and small Arduino and chipKIT programs to assist the maintainers of the Makefile.
+Run `tests/script/bootstrap.sh` to attempt to automatically install the dependencies (Arduino IDE, MPIDE, etc.).
+Run `tests/script/runtests.sh` to attempt to compile all of the examples.
+The bootstrap script is primarily intended for use by a continuous integration server, specifically Travis CI.
+It is not intended for normal users.

 ### Bare-Arduino–Project